 Travis, Oneth M., Sr.(born: 1895 - died: 1991)

-Travis was born in Albany, KY, the son of Jacob and Nanny Overstreet Travis.
+Oneth M. Travis, Sr. was born in Albany, KY, the son of Jacob and Nanny Overstreet Travis.
 He graduated from Lincoln Institute.
 He owned a family dry goods store and was also an educator and community leader in Monticello, KY.
-Travis purchased a bus from Wayne Taxi Company to establish the first school transportation system in Wayne County, KY.
-Travis also purchased land and established the Travis Elementary and High Schools in Monticello.
-In 1955, Travis and Ira Bell helped facilitate the integration of the Monticello and Wayne County Schools.
+Oneth M. Travis, Sr. purchased a bus from Wayne Taxi Company to establish the first school transportation system in Wayne County, KY.
+He also purchased land and established the Travis Elementary and High Schools in Monticello.
+In 1955, Oneth M. Travis, Sr. and Ira Bell helped facilitate the integration of the Monticello and Wayne County Schools.
 In 1965, Travis was appointed to the Kentucky Board of Education by Governor Simeon S. Willis, and was the first African American to be named to the post.
-Later, Bell was inducted into the Kentucky Civil Rights Hall of Fame.
+Later, Ira Bell was inducted into the Kentucky Civil Rights Hall of Fame.
 Travis also developed a recreation center in Wayne County.
 He was a World War I veteran and a Kentucky delegate to Republican national conventions.
 He was a member of the Knights of Pythias and a Mason.
-Travis moved to Pittsburgh in 1986, where he passed away in 1991; he is buried in the Monticello Cemetery.
+Oneth M. Travis, Sr. moved to Pittsburgh in 1986, where he passed away in 1991; he is buried in the Monticello Cemetery.
 He was the uncle of Thomas J. Craft, Sr. and the father of Oneth M. Travis, Jr. For more see "Oneth M. Travis," Pittsburgh Post-Gazette, 08/20/1991, OBIT section, p.
 B4.
 See also African American Schools in Wayne County, KY; and Mr. Oneth Morview Travis in The Encyclopaedia of the African Methodist Episcopal Church compiled by Bishop R. R. Wright.
-See also entries for African American Schools in the NKAA Database.